How to Repair a Leaking Shower Faucet: Step-by-Step DIY Guide

 Step 7: Turn On the Water Supply

-Once you've reassembled the faucet, turn the water supply back on by turning the shut-off valves counterclockwise.
-Check for any leaks around the faucet and handle.
-If you notice any leaks, tighten the connections or repeat the steps to ensure a proper seal.
+Open the shut-off valves by turning them counterclockwise.
+Check the faucet and handle for leaks.
+If you see leaks, tighten connections or repeat steps to improve the seal.

 Step 8: Test and Monitor

-Turn on the shower to test your repair work.
-Check for any drips or leaks while the water is running and after you've turned it off.
-Keep an eye on the faucet over the next few days to ensure that your repair was successful and that the leak is truly fixed.
+Turn on the shower to test your repair.
+Look for drips or leaks with the water running and after it’s turned off.
+Monitor the faucet over the next few days to ensure the leak is fixed.

 Conclusion